 All attributes, unless stated otherwise in this table, holds string values using the UTF-8 character set using the xs:string data type.
-Certain attributes such as e-mail, personalIdentityNumber, organizationIdentifier, telephoneNumber and mobile use a restricted character set according to its defined usage within this specification.
+Certain attributes such as mail, personalIdentityNumber, organizationIdentifier, telephoneNumber and mobile use a restricted character set according to its defined usage within this specification.

 All attributes use the “caseIgnoreMatch” matching rule as defined by X.520 [X.520].
 That is, case-insensitive comparison where insignificant spaces are ignored.